Affiliated Faculty / Staff

 Martha Tuck Rozett is a professor of English at the University at Albany, SUNY, where she has taught and served in various administrative capacities since 1973.
 In May 2002 she was named a Collins Fellow, the university’s major award for service.
 She received a BA in English from Harvard University and a PhD in English from The University of Michigan.
 Her teaching focuses mainly on Shakespeare and on contemporary historical fiction.
 She is the author of The Doctrine of Election and the Emergence of Elizabethan Tragedy, Talking Back to Shakespeare, and Constructing a World: Shakespeare's England and the New Historical Fiction.
 Rozett has served as Director of Graduate Studies, MA Advisor, Director of Undergraduate Studies, and Associate Dean of Humanities and Fine Arts in the course of her career at Albany.
 Her activities in the Albany community include serving on the Education Committee of Capital Repertory Theatre and on the Board and the Scholarship Committee of Congregation B’nai Shalom, and serving as a judge for the English Speaking Union’s regional Shakespeare competition.
 She is also a member of the board of Capital Repertory Theatre in Albany.

-Edward Schwarzschild teaches writing and literature in UAlbany's Department of English and holds a joint appointment as a fellow at the New York State Writers Institute.
-Schwarzschild is the author of The Family Diamond (2007), a collection of stories, and Responsible Men (2005), a novel, which was a finalist for the Rome Prize from the American Academy of Arts and Letters.
-He has been a Fulbright Scholar at the University of Zarazgoza at Teruel and a Visiting Writer at the Netherlands Institute for Advanced Study."
+Edward Schwarzschild: I teach writing and literature in UAlbany's Department of English and I hold a joint appointment as a Fellow in the New York State Writers Institute.
+My two published books are The Family Diamond (2007), a collection of stories, and Responsible Men (2005), a novel, which was a finalist both for the Rome Prize from the American Academy of Arts and Letters and the Samuel Goldberg and Sons Foundation Prize for Jewish Fiction.
+These days, I'm finishing up a new novel.
+I've been a Fulbright Scholar at the University of Zarazgoza at Teruel (2009) and a Visiting Writer at the Netherlands Institute for Advanced Study (2010).
+I've recently been named a Fiction Fellow by the New York Foundation for the Arts (2015) and Writer in Residence at the Hanse-Wissenschaftskolleg (Institute for Advanced Study, HWK) in Delmenhorst, Germany for the summers of 2016 and 2017.
 Schwarzschild's website.

 Sharona Wachs, Libraries